ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_debug_utils.md

 `VK_EXT_debug_utils` allows an application to register multiple callbacks with any Vulkan component wishing to report debug information.
-Some callbacks may log the information to a file, others may cause a debug break point or other application defined behavior.
+Some callbacks may log the information to a file, others may cause a debug break point or other application-defined behavior.
 An application **can** register callbacks even when no validation layers are enabled, but they will only be called for loader and, if implemented, driver events.